 Classes are crucial tool in Python for organizing data and behavior.
-In this course, Core Python: Classes and object-orientation, you’ll learn how to apply fundamental principles of Object-Oriented Programming (OOP) in Python.
+In this course, Core Python 3: Classes and Object-orientation, you’ll learn how to apply fundamental principles of Object-Oriented Programming (OOP) in Python.
 First, you’ll learn how to distinguish between classes and instances, and define attributes on both.
 Next, you’ll explore properties using them to encapsulate state.
 Finally, you’ll discover how to combine classes using inheritance and multiple inheritance, and have these classes collaborate in ways which are distinctive to the Python language.
 When you’re finished with this course, the will have the skills and knowledge of the core Python language needed to develop larger and robust software systems.

 Austin is a founding director of Sixty North, a software consulting,

 training, and application development company.
 A native of Texas, in

 2008 Austin moved to Stavanger, Norway where he helped develop

 industry-leading oil reservoir modeling software in C++ and Python.

 Prior to that he worked at National Instruments developing LabVIEW, at

 Applied Research Labs (Univ. of Texas at Austin) developing sonar